 Link-Building Is Still Very Much Alive

 Link-building is now more valuable than ever.
 The fact that Google is able to recognize genuine links means that a lot of competitive sites will be cut out of the race, which is great for sites that have real links.
 Genuine links are a little harder to build, but the end result is worth it.
 In fact, good link-building is now critical to a ranked website.
-A ranking study in 2014 found that back links have actually increased in importance to ranking, and are even more important than SEO keyword relevance.
+A ranking study in 2014 found that backlinks have actually increased in importance to ranking, and are even more important than SEO keyword relevance.
 Google still values links, it just analyzes them more thoroughly than it used to.
-So while quantity of links used to be the only factor to determine rank, both quantity and quality are now important.
+So while the number of links used to be the only factor to determine rank, both quantity and quality are now important.
 As with all forms of digital marketing, quality of content is quickly becoming the forerunner for rank.
 This is a great way to target your content to niche markets, but only if your content means something.
-So once your content is ready to go, how do you follow-up by building high-quality links?
+So once your content is ready to go, how do you follow up by building high-quality links?

 Consider the source: Where is your link being featured?
 Is the website credible and visited often?
 Avoid link farms and spammy pages like the plague.
 Only pursue sites that haven’t been penalized by Google in the past.
 Additionally, you want to be sure the site is relevant to your market.
 Linking your site to a market outside of your own will reduce the overall quality of your campaign.

 Consider the numbers: Stay away from pages with large numbers of links.
-The less links there are on a page, the more valuable your own link becomes.
+The fewer links there are on a page, the more valuable your own link becomes.
 Directory sites are completely useless in this day and age, so instead look for sites that will feature just a few links per page.